-DOF pitches Philippines as investment hub
+DoF pitches Philippines as investment hub

 Go has previously emphasized that the government’s reform agenda is anchored on job creation and investment promotion, with efforts focused on improving the ease of doing business and expanding high-growth industries.

-The finance chief’s engagement with American business leaders comes as the Philippines formally joins the Pax Silica Declaration, a United States-led initiative that aims to build a secure, resilient, and innovation-driven silicon supply chain covering critical minerals, semiconductors, artificial intelligence (AI), and advanced manufacturing.
-Under the initiative, a 4,000-acre property in New Clark City will be developed into an industrial hub centered on AI innovation and investments.
+The finance chief’s engagement with American business leaders comes as the Philippines formally joins the United States-led initiative Pax Silica Declaration, which aims to build a secure, resilient, and innovation-driven silicon supply chain covering critical minerals, semiconductors, artificial intelligence (AI) and advanced manufacturing.